OFFLINE-GmbH/oc-gdpr-plugin/README.md

 Enable this option to automatically include the klaro.js file.
 You can disable this option if you want to take full control over how the script is included.

+#### `style_prefix`

+Define a custom css class to be used in the Klaro!
+HTML markup.
+If this option is set all default styles will be removed completely.